MENU

 • Efficient transport

-Large ships can carry thousands of tons of cargo at a time, allowing them to transport it cheaply to faraway countries.
+Large ships can carry thousands of tons of cargo at once, enabling inexpensive transport to distant countries.

 A little inconvenient?!
 Ship transportation